Plaudits vie with "pensioner" jibes as Russia's Putin turns 60

 MOSCOW Supporters planted Vladimir Putin's portrait on a mountain peak on Sunday as Russia marked his 60th birthday with adulation worthy of the Soviet era, but some mocking protesters portrayed him as a pensioner fit for retirement.

-Anti-Putin activists say he won a third term despite protests alleging elections have been rigged and ridiculed the birthday festivities as a personality cult.
+Anti-Putin activists say the president won a third Kremlin term by rigging March presidential elections and ridiculed the birthday festivities as a personality cult.

-They ditched plans for a major march through Moscow but a handful of activists were detained for staging a "Let's send Grandpa into retirement" action near Red Square.
+They ditched plans for a major march through Moscow but were to stage a smaller scale "Let's send Grandpa into retirement" action near Red Square, protesters asked to bring gifts suitable for a pensioner such as reading glasses or a pipe.

-Critics say the former KGB spy's reluctance to enact reforms and a series of moves to suppress dissent since returning to the Kremlin in May echo the political repression and economic stagnation associated with the Brezhnev era.

-Putin brushed off criticism in an interview with a pro-Kremlin television channel aired on Sunday.

-"It is right that they were arrested and it was right that the court took this decision because you cannot undermine the fundamental morals and values to destroy the country," he said.

-The head of the Russian Orthodox Church, Patriarch Kirill, who has portrayed Pussy Riot's protest as an attack on traditional values, said Putin had pursued "the path of a far seeing politician and a real patriot for his country".

-Kremlin spokesman Dmitry Peskov said the president would spend the day relaxing with close family.
+The authorities appeared to be seeking to play down the event.
+Kremlin spokesman Dmitry Peskov said the president would spend the day relaxing with close family and no special celebrations were planned.

+"This is our present to Putin....
+From the bottom of our hearts we celebrate him who has done so many courageous things for our country and is a strong guarantor of happiness and stability."

+The Caucasus are particularly significant in recent Russian history as the relatively unknown Putin built his political career more than a decade ago by reimposing Moscow's rule in the region's secessionist Chechnya province.

 "LADIES' MAN"